alienator88/McBrew/README.md

 # McBrew

-A fast GUI for Homebrew written in SwiftUI
+A fast GUI for Homebrew written in SwiftUI.
+This is my personal spin on the awesome version from buresdv.
+Adding in features and redesigning the look to fit more of my needs.
+Also using this as a learning tool for Swift as I'm new to it.

+## Thanks

+Much appreciation for the original from https://github.com/buresdv

 ## Getting McBrew